torvalds/linux/Documentation/sound/soc/dapm.rst

 Dynamic Audio Power Management (DAPM) is designed to allow portable Linux devices to use the minimum amount of power within the audio subsystem at all times.
-It is independent of other kernel PM and as such, can easily co-exist with the other PM systems.
+It is independent of other kernel power management frameworks and, as such, can easily co-exist with them.

 DAPM is also completely transparent to all user space applications as all power switching is done within the ASoC core.
 No code changes or